FoodyFood/python-package-template/README.md

 # Python Library Template

-This doesn't do much on it's own, it's a reference for myself for future
+This doesn't do much on it's own, it's a reference for myself for future for how to build a python library.
 <br>

 ## Description